 Creativity, the inception of a thought and demonstration of originality, is quickly emerging as a skill crucial to the future of work.
 Some recent studies predict that artificial intelligence (AI) and robotics will change the workplace by displacing up to 30% of workers worldwide by 2030.
 As one of the few skills AI cannot be programmed to express, creativity will become increasingly important to advancing goals and progress.
 Fortunately, creativity is being re-defined to reach beyond artistic expression to an ability to problem solve – it’s a skill that can be strengthened through the application of different idea creation techniques to form new ideas.

-To best prepare students to thrive, 21st century learning models, standards, assessments, curriculum, instruction, professional development, and learning environments must all be aligned.
+To effectively prepare students for the future learning models, standards, assessments, curriculum, instruction, professional development, and learning environments must all be aligned.
 Regardless of budget, educators can support 21st century learning by considering and incorporating the following three elements:

 Project-Based Learning